-With the temps dropping, the last thing you want to have to worry about is sustaining a comfortable home.
+With the temps dropping in LA County during the winter, the last thing you want to have to worry about is sustaining a comfortable home.
 Preferably, you would be spending the winter enjoying the comfort of your home and not thinking twice about what’s taking place outside.
 Of course, it may not be that easy, and there are a few things that could be taking place in your home that might result in a need for furnace repair or trying to figure out why your bill is so high.

 There are a variety of causes for a rise in your energy expenses, but these are three of the more common ones we typically hear about.

 - Heat is getting out through the glass of your windows – the glass on your windows is cold from the outdoor temps and when the warm air makes contact, the indoor air becomes cooler.
 An option to help minimize that impact is to make sure you’ve closed your drapes during the evening hours and make sure that your windows are receiving light during the day before opening them.

 - Lack of attic insulation – with older homes there’s a chance that there is insufficient insulation.
 This means you could be losing heat through your attic, causing your heating system to work harder than necessary, and could eventually harm your furnace.
 When you go to check out your attic’s insulation, you’ll want to see if the insulation is even or below the joists.
 If it is, you’ll likely want to add some more insulation.

 - Gaps in windows and doors – sometimes these gaps are more visible to the naked eye or large enough to feel drafts coming in, but sometimes that may not be the case.
 Be sure to thoroughly look at all of your windows and doors to decide whether weather stripping is needed to take care of those gaps.
 Just like it is with attic insulation, window and door gaps can make your furnace work harder, potentially upping the chance that you’ll need furnace repair.